Sitata/docs/docs/guides/how_to/embedded-insurance/insure-list.md

 2. Tiered plans.
 These are your typical "bronze", "silver", "gold" plans where the customer chooses one of three options.

-3. Base plans with optional upgrades.
+3. Bundle Plans.
+These are usually a base plan with optional upgrades or "bundles" of coverage.
 These plans offer some levels of personalization for each policy whereby basic needs are covered and optional benefits (e.g. rental car coverage, increased health or baggage limits, adventure sports coverage, etc) can be selected by the customer.

 :::info

-If your organization is offering travel insurance, you will most likely need to be prepared to address Tiered Plans or Base plans or potentially both depending upon the structure of the program you have arranged with us.
+If your organization is offering travel insurance, you will most likely need to be prepared to address Tiered Plans or Bundle Plans or potentially both depending upon the structure of the program you have arranged with us.
 It might be best to code for all three structure types today so that your organization can develop additional offers with Sitata further down the road.

 :::